nasa/isaac/dense_map/geometry_mapper/readme.md

 Parameters:

-    --ros_bag: A ROS bag with recorded nav_cam, haz_cam, and sci_cam data.
+    --ros_bag: A ROS bag with recorded image and point cloud data.
     --sparse_map: A registered SURF sparse map of a subset of the nav_cam data.
-    --nav_cam_topic: The nav cam image topic in the bag file.
+    --camera_types: Specify the cameras to use for the textures, as a list in quotes.
+Default: "sci_cam nav_cam haz_cam".
+With simulated data only ``sci_cam`` is supported.
-    --haz_cam_points_topic: The haz cam point cloud topic in the bag file.
+    --camera_topics: Specify the bag topics for the cameras to texture (in the same order as in ``--camera_types``).
+Use a list in quotes.
-    --haz_cam_intensity_topic: The haz cam intensity topic in the bag file.
+      The default is in the usage above.
-    --sci_cam_topic: The sci cam image topic in the bag file.
+    --undistorted_crop_wins: The central region to keep after undistorting an image and before texturing.
+For sci_cam the numbers are at 1/4th of the full resolution and will be adjusted for the actual input image dimensions.
+Use a list in quotes.
+The default is "sci_cam,1250,1000 nav_cam,1100,776 haz_cam,210,160".
-    --camera_type: Specify which cameras to process.
-Options: all (default), nav_cam, and sci_cam (with simulated data only sci_cam is supported).
+    --haz_cam_points_topic: The depth point cloud topic in the bag file.
     --start: How many seconds into the bag to start processing the data.
     --duration: For how many seconds to do the processing.
     --sampling_spacing_seconds: How frequently to sample the sci and haz